-Despite the Eurozone experiencing the worst ever unemployment crisis on record, the ECB has not taken responsibility for stabilising output and employment fluctuations.
+Despite the Eurozone experiencing the worst ever unemployment crisis on record, the ECB struggles to take responsibility for stabilising output and employment fluctuations.

-This is considered the responsibility of national governments, who are mandated to technically design ‘structural’ reform policies: product and labour market liberalization.
+This is considered the responsibility of national governments, who are mandated to technically design ‘structural’ reform policies: product and labour market liberalisation.